dhruvgoe/Speaker-Verification-System/README.md

 To get this project running on your machine, follow these installation instructions:

-(1) Clone the Repository: git clone https://github.com/dhruvgoe/Speaker-Identification-.git
+(1) Clone the Repository: git clone https://github.com/dhruvgoe/Speaker-Verification-System.git

-(2) Navigate to the project directory: cd Speaker-Identification-
+(2) Navigate to the project directory: cd Speaker-Verification-System

 (3) Install the required dependencies: pip install -r requirements.txt